iPersian/ComputerVision/blog.md

 ## Rationale

 We narrowed down our research questions to focus on the challenge of predicting weed growth using a hybrid deep learning model.
 Our main aim is to improve a model that combines CNNs for learning spatial features with transformers for analyzing time-based data.
-This key question reflects our goal of linking advanced image analysis with time-series modeling to allow the model to accurately predict weed growth using past data.
+This key question reflects our goal of linking image analysis with time-series modeling to allow the model to accurately predict weed growth using past data.

 Next, we focus on the role of temporal context by comparing the use of multiple sequential images with a single image.
 This helps us understand how adding time-related information improves the model's performance.
 Alongside this, we explore how different data augmentation and preprocessing methods can make the model more reliable, as changes in image transformations can impact results.